50th Expeditionary Signal Battalion: History

-The 50th has been supporting the needs of the Army for 114 years, longer than any other active-duty signal unit.
-With missions ranging from underwater cabling to disaster relief home and abroad to convoy security, to peacekeeping, the 50th Signal Battalion has seen it all.
+The 50th has been supporting the needs of the Army on and off since 1899, making it one of the oldest active-duty signal units.
+With missions ranging from underwater cabling to disaster relief home and abroad to convoy security, to peacekeeping, the 50th Signal Battalion has had a broad range of missions.

 The unit has served with distinction in the Philippines, Japan, Iceland, France, Germany, Iraq, Afghanistan, Liberia, Somalia, Dominican Republic, Grenada, Panama, Jamaica, and Honduras.
 The 50th stormed the beaches at Normandy and led from the front in Desert Storm.
 It was the first and only Airborne Signal Battalion when it joined the XVIII Airborne Corps in the 1950s, though the airborne tab was dropped as a part of force modularity in 2006.